ourcodingclub/ourcodingclub.github.io/_tutorials/tidyverse.md

 8. How to use the `tidy()` function from the `broom` package to summarise model results
 9. How to use the `select()` function from `dplyr`

-<b>In this tutorial, we will focus on how to efficiently format, manipulate and visualise large datasets.
+__In this tutorial, we will focus on how to efficiently format, manipulate and visualise large datasets.
 We will use the `tidyr` and `dplyr` packages to clean up data frames and calculate new variables.
 We will use the `broom` and `purr` packages to make the modelling of thousands of population trends more efficient.
-We will use the `ggplot2` package to make graphs, maps of occurrence records, and to visualise ppulation trends and then we will arrange all of our graphs together using the `gridExtra` package.</b>
+We will use the `ggplot2` package to make graphs, maps of occurrence records, and to visualise ppulation trends and then we will arrange all of our graphs together using the `gridExtra` package.__

-We will be working with population data from the [Global Biodiversity Information Facility](http://www.livingplanetindex.org/home/index" target="_blank">Living Planet Database</a> and red deer occurrence data from the <a href="http://www.gbif.org/), both of which are publicly available datasets.
+We will be working with population data from the [Living Planet Database](http://www.livingplanetindex.org/home/index) and red deer occurrence data from the [Global Biodiversity Information Facility](http://www.gbif.org/), both of which are publicly available datasets.

 __First, we will model population change for vertebrate forest species to see whether greater population change is found for longer duration studies.__